Faheem Ashraf To Lead Pakistan In Hong Kong Cricket Sixes - UrduPoint

 Faheem Ashraf To Lead Pakistan In Hong Kong Cricket Sixes

-Pakistan, since the inception of the tournament in 1993, have won the tournament four times, while it has remained runner-up of the event for five times, which include qualifying for the final of the last edition held in 2017.
+Pakistan since the inception of the tournament in 1992 have won the tournament five times, while it has remained runners-up of the event for five times, which include qualifying for the final of the last edition held in 2017.

 Former Test wicketkeeper-batter Saleem Yousuf will travel with the side as manager.